Aben/uglifyjs-cmd/README.md

 ### UglifyJS – a JavaScript parser/compressor/beautifier
+Based on UglifyJs (https://github.com/mishoo/UglifyJS).
+This version support gbk encoding and some...;

 ### Install(NPM):
 Unix/Macintosh :